 Interior of Kansas Capitol outer dome.

 Visitors take an elevator to the 5th floor, where the tour begins.
-There are 296 steps from there to the to the top of the outer dome.
+There are 296 steps from there to the top of the outer dome.
 The pace is relaxed, with stops on three levels, and should be no problem to someone in average condition.
 The most interesting area is above the inner glass dome, in the 75 feet of enclosed space between the inner and outer domes.

 In addition to great views, the interior of the Kansas State Capitol Dome has interesting graffiti.
 After I photographed the oldest known graffiti (1903), the friendly, young guide pointed out a sticker from when Berry Goldwater visited the Capitol while campaigning for President in 1964, "AuH2O '64."
 Then he pointed to a name close to the sticker and explained it was his grandfather's name.
 Sadly that surface is scheduled to be refinished in the near future.